stephengold/Acorus/README.md

 ### TestBareBones

+All Acorus applications extend the `ActionApplication` class or one of its subclasses.
-This is an example of a minimal `ActionApplication`: one without a `FlyByCamera`, a `DebugKeysAppState`, a `ScreenshotAppState`, or a `StatsAppState`.
+`TestBareBones` is an example of a minimal `ActionApplication`: one without a `FlyByCamera`, a `DebugKeysAppState`, a `ScreenshotAppState`, or a `StatsAppState`.

 A help node is displayed.
-It indicates which hotkey is bound to each action.
+It indicates which hotkeys are bound to each action.
-There is a single input mode: Acorus's default input mode.
+There is a single input mode: the Acorus default input mode.
-In this example, it binds the Esc hotkey to the "SIMPLEAPP_Exit" action.
+In this example,
+the mode simply binds the Esc hotkey to the "SIMPLEAPP_Exit" action.

 Pressing the Esc key triggers the "SIMPLEAPP_Exit" action.
 The code to handle that action is built into `ActionApplication`.